 Create a product sell sheet

 If you’re sending lots of product pitches to loads of retailers (either in-store or online) it might be worth creating a product sell sheet.
-This is a one or two-page document that contains all the information we’ve already covered, along with product specifications like dimensions, ingredients or chemicals contained in your product.
+This is a one or two-page document that contains all the information we’ve already covered, along with detailed product descriptions and specifications like dimensions, ingredients or chemicals contained in your product.

 Send product samples